MaykaS/RESTfulAPI/README.md

 - **Mongoose**: An ODM (Object Data Modeling) library for MongoDB and Node.js, used to manage data schemas.
 - **Body-Parser**: Middleware to parse incoming request bodies in a middleware before handling them.
 - **MongoDB**: A NoSQL database used to store contact information.
+- **Postman**: A tool used for testing API endpoints and interacting with the RESTful API.

 ### Project Structure
 - **index.js**: The main entry point of the application.
 It sets up the Express server, connects to MongoDB, and defines the routes.